awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-premise.md

 To use Systems Manager Run Command, you must register your on\-premises server with Amazon EC2 Systems Manager\.
 For more information, see [ Setting Up Systems Manager in Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html) in the *AWS Systems Manager User Guide*\.

-If you have already registered your server, update your SSM Agent to the latest version\.
+If you have already registered your server, update SSM Agent to the latest version\.

-For information about updating the SSM Agent on a server running Linux, see [ Install the SSM Agent on Servers and VMs in Your Linux Hybrid Environment](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html#sysman-install-managed-linux) in the *AWS Systems Manager User Guide*\.
+For information about updating SSM Agent on a server running Linux, see [Install SSM Agent for a Hybrid Environment \(Linux\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html#sysman-install-managed-linux) in the *AWS Systems Manager User Guide*\.

-For information about updating the SSM Agent on a server running Windows Server, see [ Install the SSM Agent on Servers and VMs in Your Windows Hybrid Environment](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html#sysman-install-managed-win) in the *AWS Systems Manager User Guide*\.
+For information about updating the SSM Agent on a server running Windows Server, see [ Install SSM Agent for a Hybrid Environment \(Windows\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html#sysman-install-managed-win) in the *AWS Systems Manager User Guide*\.

 **To use the SSM Agent to download the CloudWatch agent package on an on\-premises server**